Bank of America Corporation (BAC) Shares Down Despite Recent Market Volatility - News Heater

-The stock price of Bank of America Corporation (NYSE: BAC) has plunged by -0.77 when compared to previous closing price of 29.20, but the company has seen a 2.17% gain in its stock price over the last five trading sessions.
-Zacks Investment Research reported 2023-09-14 that BofA (BAC) will waive the $4.95 monthly fee for accounts with a minimum daily balance of $500 or more starting this November.
+The stock price of Bank of America Corporation (NYSE: BAC) has plunged by -0.77 when compared to previous closing price of 28.05, but the company has seen a -3.48% decline in its stock price over the last five trading sessions.
+InvestorPlace reported 2023-09-22 that Since becoming CEO of Berkshire Hathaway (NYSE: BRK-A NYSE: BRK-B ) in 1965, Warren Buffett generated 3.7 million percent returns for investors.
+That’s a staggering statistic, considering the S&P 500 returned some 24.7 thousand percent.

 Is It Worth Investing in Bank of America Corporation (NYSE: BAC) Right Now?